w6113/databass-public/README.md

 ## Getting Started

-Installation using Python3
+Installation using Python 3

     git clone git@github.com:w6113/databass-public.git

-    # turn on virtualenv
+    # key whatever command you need to turn on virtualenv

+    # install the needed python packages
     pip -r requirements.txt

+The repo includes incomplete test cases that you can run using `pytest`.
-For quick hacks and seeing how databass compiles different query plans, I use the scaffold in test.py:
+For quick hacks, and to see how databass compiles different query plans, I use the scaffold in test.py:

     python test.py